CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: end_mask_upscale
    :dedent:

-Then we generate the blurred version of the input images for later usage in generating the overlays.
+Then we generate the blurred version of the inputs for later usage in generating the overlays.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python